Sep. 2020 update: KitchenerToday.com, fall semester preview, reflections on organizing

 “We've mostly received a positive response… most students are interested in it.” said Marsh, “Our really big goal is to give people all that information so that they can choose for themselves and make that informed decision."

 If you'd like more info, check out our 2-Minute Quick Guide on the unionization process, get into some nitty-gritty details in our extensive (but well-organized!)
 FAQ, contact us by email, or if you're ready to sign a card, click here to sign up!
 And if you're passionate and want to get involved, there are many ways, big and small, that you can help!
-The key way you can already get going is by talking to your friends and classmates about the union.
+The key thing you can already do is by talking to your friends and classmates about the union.

-We just launched a contest to Name The Goose logo (win swag!) and faculty-specific town halls will be coming soon.
-You might also see some organizers around the Graduate House - please feel free to approach and ask any questions you might have.
+We also just launched our contest to Name The Goose (win swag!) and faculty-specific town halls will be coming soon.
+You might also see some organizers around the Graduate House - please feel free to approach and ask any questions you have.
 We'd love to chat with you!

 *Thank you to KitchenerToday.com for this coverage - we hope you'll check out the full article here!
 And thank you to Sara for sharing her experience!*